 This method is not much faster than traditional stove-top method but it is a lot more convenient.
 No need to stir the meat sauce, no need to boil the potatoes and then drain.

-Let’s say prepping the ingredients takes a very generous 15 minutes (peel and cut the potatoes, measure and mix everything), time to build pressure is 17 minutes (I use this model but time may vary by 1-2 minutes for different electric pressure cookers), time to cook on high pressure is 20 minutes (I tried 15 minutes and it was under cooked), time to release the pressure is 2 minutes.
+Let’s say prepping the ingredients takes a very generous 15 minutes (peel and cut the potatoes, measure and mix everything), time to build pressure is 17 minutes (I use this model but time may vary by 1-2 minutes for different electric pressure cookers), time to cook on high pressure is 25 minutes, time to release the pressure is 2 minutes.
 Let’s add another 5 minutes to mash the potatoes and layer everything, another 10 minutes in the oven to bake and 3 minutes on broil.
-Total time: 1 hour and 12 minutes and only 20 of those minutes are hands-on cooking.
+Total time: 1 hour and 17 minutes and only 20 of those minutes are hands-on cooking.

 More Instant Pot Recipes: